avvertix/materialicons-laravel-bridge/README.md

 behavior by overriding the configuration using the `config/materialiconset.php` file.

 > A ready to use configuration file can be inserted in your config directory using
-> `php artisan vendor:publish --provider="MaterialIcons\MaterialIconsetServiceProvider"`
+> `php artisan vendor:publish --provider="MaterialIcons\MaterialIconsBridgeServiceProvider"`

 You can specify any default CSS classes you'd like to be applied to your icons using the `class` option: